jinseluobo/gitskills/README.md

 test3
 test4
 test5r
-reating a new branch is quick AND simple.
+reatin a new branch is quick AND simple.